andrewvc/elastic-loader/README.md

 A utility for bulk loading data into elasticsearch.
 Loads its own `.eloader` format for elasticsearch data.
 It can also execute multiple commands in a simplified format.
 It's a single java jar with no external dependencies so it's easy to run.

+This utility was written to support the [Exploring Elasticseach](http://exploringelasticsearch.com) book, which uses this utility for its [datasets](https://github.com/andrewvc/ee-datasets).

 ## Download

 Current Version: [elastic-loader-0.3.0.jar](http://elastic-loader.s3.amazonaws.com/elastic-loader-0.3.0.jar)